 Hiking to Glacier Point

-You could hike from the valley up to Glacier Point, but It's an extreme challenge that few choose to tackle.
-To do it, you could take Four Mile Trail, a steep trek that gains more than 3,000 feet (and starts at almost 4,000 feet).
+You can also hike from Yosemite Valley up to Glacier Point, but It's an extreme challenge trek that few choose to tackle.
+To do it, take Four Mile Trail, which gains more than 3,000 feet (and starts at almost 4,000 feet) — enough to leave most people breathless.

 Getting to Glacier Point